 And besides, you’re literally planning to give this phone away after you have replaced the battery (which is very nice of you by the way) so it won’t be a huge loss if something ends up going wrong and damaging the phone.

 Therefore, in my humble opinion, I think you should go for it!

-I did a quick search on Amazon and found this replacement battery (#ad) that happens to come bundled with the tools required to replace it.
-Very convenient!
+I did a quick search on Amazon and found this large selection of iPhone 11 replacement batteries, most of which come bundled with the tools required to remove the old battery and install the new one.
+It’s hard to get any more convenient than that.

-I also took the liberty of doing a quick search on Youtube and found this fantastic video from the folks at iFixit that shows exactly how to replace the battery in your iPhone 6, step-by-step:
+I also took the liberty of doing a quick search on YouTube and found this fantastic video from the folks at iFixit that shows exactly how to replace the battery in your iPhone 11, step-by-step:

 Bottom line: I do believe it’s worth taking a shot at replacing the old battery in your iPhone yourself.
 I have a feeling you’ll do just fine.